-Each series of each Fund pays "Fund Costs", which include interest and borrowing costs, brokerage commissions and related transaction fees, taxes (including, but not limited to, G.S.T., H.S.T., income tax and withholding tax), all fees and expenses of the Counsel Funds' IRC, fees paid to external service providers associated with tax reclaims, refunds or the preparation of foreign tax reports on behalf of the Funds, and any new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after June 29, 2023.
+Each series of each Fund pays "Fund Costs", which include interest and borrowing costs, brokerage commissions and related transaction fees, taxes (including, but not limited to, G.S.T., H.S.T., income tax and withholding tax), all fees and expenses of the Counsel Funds' IRC (not applicable to Series O), costs of complying with the regulatory requirement to produce Fund Facts (not applicable to Series O, and Private Wealth), fees paid to external service providers associated with tax reclaims, refunds or the preparation of foreign tax reports on behalf of the Funds, and any new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after June 29, 2023.
 Costs of complying with new regulatory requirements will be assessed based on the extent and nature of these requirements.
 Fund Costs will be allocated to each series of each Fund based on their net assets relative to the net assets of all series of the Funds.
 We may allocate other Fund Costs among each series of a Fund based on such other method of allocation as we consider fair and reasonable to the Fund.